-2.2 Content-based Image Privacy
+2.2 Content-Based Image Privacy

-Our work focuses on live video analytics.
-This forces us to solve the problem of real-time video denaturing at full frame rate.
+Our work focuses on live video analytics, specifically real-time video denaturing at full frame rates.
 Although implementation is less challenging if video analytics is done offline and/or on a sample of the input data, the examples given earlier caution against oversimplification.
-For instance, activity inferencing to detect people slipping on ice is reliable at full frame rate, but is less reliable on a low-frequency sample.
+For instance, activity inferencing to detect people slipping on ice is reliable at full frame rates but is less reliable on a low-frequency sample.
 Doing the analytics offline will not help to avoid impending accidents.

 Image privacy based on offline or sampled data has been the subject of many recent papers.
-Simoens et al. [30] describe an approach in which denaturing is performed on a low-frequency sample of video frames.
+Simoens et al. [48] describe an approach that denatures a low-frequency sample of video frames.
 Aditya et al. [1] perform selective face denaturing using DNN-based person recognition that combines facial features with hairstyle and context information.
 However, even with GPUs on mobile devices, they still require many seconds per image.
-Bo et al. [5] describe a reversible obfuscation scheme for denaturing faces.
-However, the work requires users to wear clothes with a printed barcode and does not run in the real-time.
-Raval et al. [27] use tracking to selectively block objects physically or virtually tagged by users at near real time on mobile devices.
-Automated recognition and policybased denaturing, as enabled by our work, are not supported.
-Jana et al. [15] investigate video transformations that preserve privacy, yet allow many vision processing algorithms to still work.
+Bo et al. [13] describe a reversible obfuscation scheme for denaturing faces.
+However, the work requires users to wear clothes with a printed barcode and does not run in real time.
+Raval et al. [43] use tracking to selectively block objects physically or virtually tagged by users at near real time on mobile devices.
+Automated recognition and policy-based denaturing, as enabled by our work, are not supported.
+Jana et al. [30] investigate video transformations that preserve privacy yet allow many vision processing algorithms to still work.
+Senior et al. [47] leverage cameras' on-board processing power to preserve video privacy.
+While we share many of their motivations, we present a more scalable design based on edge computing and a readily upgradable real-time prototype implementation leveraging stateof-the-art computer vision techniques.
+Schiff et al. [45] describe a privacy-preserving system for surveillance cameras relying on explicit markers.
+Our work does not require users to wear special markers and operates at a much higher frame rate.

-Previous works [11] [24] on de-identification study effective image modifications to preserve the anonymity of people from face recognition software.
+Previous works [23, 40] on de-identification study effective image modifications to preserve the anonymity of people from face recognition software.
 They assume the locations of faces in an image are known.
 Different from de-identification studies, our work explores how to automatically identify areas of interest in an accurate and timely fashion.
-We adopt a conservative scheme of deidentification by changing the color of all sensitive pixels to black.
+We adopt a conservative scheme of de-identification by changing the color of all sensitive pixels to black.
 Advanced de-identification methods can be combined with our work.
-Scalable, Privacy-Aware Video Analytics